 The EEG wave morphology is almost the same for AD and Pick's disease.
 Pick's disease involves the frontal and temporal lobes.
 An accurate analysis followed by an efficient classification of the cases may discriminate these two diseases.
 CJD is a mixed cortical and subcortical dementia.
-This causes slowing of the delta and theta wave activities and, after approximately three months of the onset of the disease, periodic sharp wave complexes are generated that occur almost every second, together with a decrease in the background activity [54].
-Parkinson's disease is a subcortical dementia, which causes slowing down of the background activity and an increase of the theta and delta wave activities.
-Some works have been undertaken using spectral analysis to confirm the above changes [55].
-Some other disorders such as depression have a lesser effect on the EEGs and more accurate analysis of the EEGs has to be performed to detect the signal abnormalities for these brain disorders.
+This causes slowing of the delta and theta wave activities and, after approximately three months from the onset of the disease, periodic sharp wave complexes are generated which occur almost every second, together with decrease in the background activity [59].
+Parkinson's disease is a subcortical dementia, which causes slowing down of the background activity and an increase in the theta and delta wave activities.
+Some work has been undertaken using spectral analysis to confirm the above changes [60].
+Some other disorders, such as depression, have a lesser effect on the EEGs and more accurate analysis of the EEGs has to be performed to detect the signal abnormalities for these brain disorders.